Shopify/hydrogen-v1/docs/framework/internationalization.md

 ```
 {% endcodeblock %}

+### Overriding the default locale

+You can change the active country and language at runtime by passing `countryCode` and `languageCode` props to the `LocalizationProvider`.

 ### Retrieving translated content from the Storefront API

 You can use the `useLocalization` hook to pass the visitor's active `country` and `language` into your Storefront API query.
 For example, you might need to create a product page in a customer's language.